mattermost/mattermost-handbook-1/source/guides/operating-metrics.md

 # Operating Metrics

+## Customers

 ### AARPC - Average Annual Revenue Per Customer

 Annualized subscription revenue per [customer](#Customer) per year.

 ### Customer
-Organization that purchases subscription licenses of at least 10 seats, other than non-profit or academic licenses.
+Organization that purchases subscription licenses of at least $1000 USD, other than non-profit or academic licenses.

 ### Current Customers
 The number of customers with at least one active subscription.

 ### Non-Business Customer
-Organization that purchases subscription licenses fewer than 10 seats or are purchasing either non-profit or academic licenses.
+Organization that purchases subscription licenses less than $1000, or are purchasing either non-profit or academic licenses.

 ### Current Non-Business Customers
 The number of non-business customers with at least one active subscription.